brainhack-school2023/nagakarthik_project/README.md

 ## Project Summary

-This project explores the idea of using implicit neural representations (INRs) for reconstruction super-resolution (or, high-resolution) spinal cord MR images.
+This project explores the idea of using implicit neural representations (INRs) for reconstructing super-resolution (or, high-resolution) spinal cord MR images.

 ### Introduction
-Acquisition of MR images strikes a delicate balance between the scan time, spatial resolution of the image, and the signal-to-noise (SNR) ratio [1].
+Acquisition of MR images strikes a delicate balance between scanning time, spatial resolution of the image, and the signal-to-noise (SNR) ratio [1].
 While images with isotropic resolution are ideal, they cannot always be acquired due to constraints such as patients' condition, motion artifacts, possibly limited MRI resources, etc. [2].
 Moreover, improving spatial resolution comes at the high cost of lowering SNR and/or increasing the acquisition time.
-As a result, it is a common practice to require multiple low-resolution anisotropic images with high in-plane resolution.
+As a result, it is a common practice to acquire multiple low-resolution anisotropic images with high in-plane resolutions.

 **Super-resolution** &ensp; Given multiple low-resolution images as inputs, can we combine them in a way that generates a high-resolution output?
 Does this method improve the resolution and the acquistion time over directly acquiring a high-resolution image?
-While several methods, for instance, iterative back projection, regularized least squares, etc., exist in the literature, this project explores INRs for reconstructing high-resolution images.
+While several methods, for instance, iterative back projection, regularized least squares, etc., exist in the literature, this project explores INRs for super-resolution.

 **INRs**  &ensp; Implicit neural representations present a novel way of parameterizing images.
-Instead of considering images as a discrete grid-based representations (of an object/scene), INRs provide a powerful alternative for parameterizing images as continuous functions that map a 3D coordinate to its intensity value at that coordinate.
-As such continuous functions are analytically intractable, INRs use neural networks for approximating the functions.
+Instead of considering images as discrete grid-based representations (of an object/scene), INRs provide a powerful alternative for parameterizing images as continuous functions that map a 3D coordinate to its intensity value at that coordinate.
+As such continuous functions are analytically intractable, INRs use neural networks for approximating them.

 Intuitively, going from discrete to continuous representations is not uncommon.
 For instance, 1D discrete time-signals are approximations of a continuous function sampled at discrete points in time.
-For images, this implies transitioning from pixels with discrete boundaries to (continuous) RGB values where the boundaries of pixels are no longer visible as shown in the figure below.
+For images, this implies transitioning from pixels with discrete boundaries to (continuous) RGB values where the boundaries of pixels are no longer visible and the transitions are smooth as shown in the figure below.

 <p align="center">
 <img width="450" alt="d2c_pixels" src="https://github.com/brainhack-school2023/nagakarthik_project/assets/53445351/531f1b26-4290-4ca3-9b8b-2931f72ced12">